sdurian/Gap-Detection/README.md

 # Gap-Detection
 Simulation and analysis code for the paper "Mind the gap: decoding decreases in tonic firing in populations of spiking neurons" by Durian et al (2022).
 Data simulated using this code is available on GIN (https://gin.g-node.org/sdurian/Gap-Detection/src/master).

+## Repository structure
+### simulation scripts
+This directory contains scripts for simulating data to adress the questions, when was the stimulus detected (TimingSimulationScript.mlx), and what is the stimulus strength (StrengthSimulationScript.mlx)?
+The corresponding measurements in the information train are "reaction time," and "gap length", respectively.

+### analysis
+This directory contains analysis scripts for simulated data.
+Analysis scripts are named based on the task and the variable parameter (population size or correlation); e.g. PopTimingAnalysis.mlx contains the analysis procedure for the simulated data which the simulation script deposits in the folder PopTiming.

+#### Misc
+This holds miscellaneous functions needed for analysis as well as specific illustratory examples used in the paper and a comparison of population PSTH and population information train readout mechanisms.

 References

 Dmitry Kaplan (2022).
 Knee Point (https://www.mathworks.com/matlabcentral/fileexchange/35094-knee-point), MATLAB Central File Exchange.
 Retrieved April 7, 2022.